European builders gloomy on U.S. outlook

 "In terms of how that order book is topped up over the next couple of years, we are quite simply in markets where we are going to have to pedal quite hard," said Tyler.

-Shares in Balfour fell as much as 6 percent, after dropping 25 percent since annual results in March, as markets reacted to its heavy exposure to the U.S. market and macro worries.

-"It's still got a fair bit to do in the second half to actually make numbers, that's the other concern here.
-If there is more uncertainty, the risk is that full-year numbers will come under pressure," said Andy Brown at brokerage Panmure Gordon.

-Contractors are slashing costs to offset sluggish growth, and rising costs, driven by soaring commodity prices.
+Contractors are slashing costs to offset sluggish growth, and raising costs, driven by soaring commodity prices.

 Any recovery in the construction market, not expected within the next 12 to 18 months, will also be held back by suppliers favouring Asia and the Middle East over Europe, according to a report published by EC Harris on Tuesday.